ersouthall/Rate-Of-Incidence-EWS/README.md

 # Rate-Of-Incidence-EWS
-code to accompany "Prospects for detecting early warning signals in discrete event sequence data: application to epidemiological incidence data."
+Code to accompany "Prospects for detecting early warning signals in discrete event sequence data: application to epidemiological incidence data."